Joella Miller, Co-Owner

 MS, RYT 200, Corepower yoga sculpt | Superior Paddle

 Amanda is an economist for the State of MN; twice each year she helps produce a forecast of Minnesota’s state General Fund revenues and expenditures for current and future bienniums.
-She owns and operates a paddleboard outfitter in Duluth, SUPerior Paddle, with her husband and french bulldog Loki.

 She was certified to teach Yoga Sculpt through CorePower Yoga in 2014.
 She’s taught around 600 yoga sculpt classes in the past 4 years.
 She obtained her 200 RYT certification through a 250 hour training at the House of the Gathering Yoga School in Duluth.
 You can catch her classes at Movo Studio in Duluth.